laralove143/sparkle_impostor/README.md

 Test with a single thread to avoid race conditions: `cargo test -- --test-threads=1`

-The bot's username and avatar will be changed as part of the testing

 Some things can't be tested due to Discord limitations:

-- **GIF avatar:** Bots can't have a GIF avatar
-- **Guild avatar:** Bots can't have a guild avatar
 - **Rich presence messages:** Bots can't send rich presence messages
 - **Nitro content length:** Bots can't send messages that are over 2000 characters long
 - **Voice messages:** Bots can't send voice messages